This is article #27 out of 50 in The Startup Marketing Playbook.

 3. Set a clear goal (e.g. become an MQL)

-We want to keep nurturing a lead with your best content until they request a demo to speak to the sales team, thus becoming an MQL.
+You want to keep nurturing a lead with your best content until they request a demo, thus becoming an MQL.
 Other goals might be to download a specific bottom-of-funnel content item, like a case study about your product.
 Either way, a nurture workflow should have a specific goal.
-Once a lead achieves that goal, they exit the nurture workflow and no longer receive those emails.
+Once a lead achieves that goal, they exit the nurture workflow and no longer receive the emails.

 4. Configure the workflow in the marketing automation system